-The town is a sustainable area, which does not suffer from utility supply issues, lack of broadband, or lack of waste removal.
-There is an existing and well used recycling area within the town.

-There are two medical facilities in the town, these being the Newport Pagnell Medical Centre and the Kingfisher Surgery.
+- 5.5.1 The town is a sustainable area, which does not suffer from utility supply issues, lack of broadband, or lack of waste removal.
+There is an existing and well used recycling area within the town. - 5.5.2 There are two medical facilities in the town, these being the Newport Pagnell Medical Centre and the Kingfisher Surgery.
 The former is of good quality, but concerns are being raised by the management about the shortage of space, so that in future there is likely to be a need to house peripheral operations such as physiotherapy on different sites.
 The current managers of the Kingfisher Surgery advise that the facility is not fit for purpose but this organisation is due to be replaced soon.
 The town's residents use Milton Keynes Hospital as there is no cottage hospital within the town.
-9

-There are currently three community centres servicing the town.
+- 5.5.3 There are currently three community centres servicing the town.
 Occupancy of two of these is around 80% whilst the third has just re-opened and is building occupancy.
-There are five allotment sites within the town, with a small waiting list for three of these, but the Town Council is struggling to let available plots at one site.

-The Brooklands Centre is a long-standing, self-funding organisation run by volunteers.
+There are five allotment sites within the town, with a small waiting list for three of these, but the Town Council is struggling to let available plots at one site. - 5.5.4 The Brooklands Centre is a long-standing, self-funding organisation run by volunteers.
 It offers services for residents over 55, ranging from day clubs, tai-chi, a book club, IT classes and podiatry as well as being hired out as a good quality, large scale entertainment and meeting venue.
 Harben House also provides a conference venue within the town.
-Other meeting places include the Royal British Legion, the Working Men's Club and church premises.

-Newport Pagnell has a town library.

-A local shopping centre is available in both the Green Park and the Poets Estates, servicing the estate with local grocery shopping and a small variety of local shops.
+Other meeting places include the Royal British Legion, the Working Men's Club and church premises. - 5.5.5 Newport Pagnell has a town library. - 5.5.6 A local shopping centre is available in both the Green Park and the Poets Estates, servicing the estate with local grocery shopping and a small variety of local shops.

-5.5 Quality of land and the natural environment
+5.6 Quality of land and the natural environment

-Two rivers run through the town, the Great Ouse and the Ouzel, also known as the Lovat.
-Whilst the green space surrounding these rivers is a great advantage to the town, the access to the rivers and supporting infrastructure is poor.

-The town is nestled in a roughly triangular shape between the M1 and the A509/A422.
-Noise features as an issue for any sensitive development close to these roads, such as at the Pennycress estate, where noise reduction measures have been required.

-Some homes are affected by river flooding but there has been an overall reduction in the area of level 3 and level 2 flood plain, partially attributable to the flood barrier across Bury Common, protecting Lakes Lane and some Wolverton Road properties.
+- 5.6.1 Two rivers run through the town, the Great Ouse and the Ouzel, also known as the Lovat.
+Whilst the green space surrounding these rivers is a great advantage to the town, the access to the rivers and supporting infrastructure is poor. - 5.6.2 The town is nestled in a roughly triangular shape between the M1 and the A509/A422.
+Noise features as an issue for any sensitive development close to these roads, such as at the Pennycress estate, where noise reduction measures have been required. - 5.6.3 Some homes are affected by river flooding but there has been an overall reduction in the area of level 3 and level 2 flood plain, partially attributable to the flood barrier across Bury Common, protecting Lakes Lane and some Wolverton Road properties.
 A similar barrier was built in Castle Meadow which has reduced the flood risk from the River Ouzel to properties in Priory Street and the adjoining Priory estate.
-Since then no housing in this area has been subject to flooding.

-9 See Appendix 3 for details of GP provision in Newport Pagnell

-There are also localised problems on some roads with intermittent surface water flooding when heavy rainfalls exceed the capacity of storm water drainage.

-The quality of land was a factor in determining which sites were proposed for development.
+Since then no housing in this area has been subject to flooding. - 5.6.4 There are also localised problems on some roads with intermittent surface water flooding when heavy rainfalls exceed the capacity of storm water drainage. - 5.6.5 The quality of land was a factor in determining which sites were proposed for development.
 High value agricultural land was given greater protection.
-10 Brownfield sites, where businesses have left the town and the buildings are no longer suitable for modern employment needs, took preference over greenfield sites.
+Brownfield sites, where businesses have left the town and the buildings are no longer suitable for modern employment needs, took preference over greenfield sites.

-5.6 Schooling "
+5.7 Schooling 4